-In 2016, the fee is $695 per adult and $347.50 per uninsured child, per household, or 2.5 percent of your family’s taxable income, whichever is greater.
-Fees for 2017 have not been released, but they will be higher than this year’s tax.
+In 2017, the fee was $695 per adult and $347.50 per uninsured child, per household, or 2.5 percent of your family’s taxable income, whichever is greater.
+Fees for 2018 have not been finalized, but they are expected to be comparable or higher to last year’s penalty.
 The fee is taxed against your taxable income, which is what the IRS taxes, not your gross income.
 And you only get charged for every month that you didn’t have coverage, minus three months.

 You may think that this fee is nominal compared with other penalties, but the idea behind the penalty payment isn’t to create undue hardship.
 The fee is designed to be challenging enough to get your attention.
 The IRS does not have the authority to impose steep punishments – like property liens or imprisonment – like it does with other unpaid taxes, but you can be charged late fees on top of the penalty fee.
 Your penalty fee may also be deducted from any refund that you might be owed when you file your taxes.